alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Goods and services you can’t export

-There’s a complete ban on any new contracts for exporting goods or services for use in:
+There’s a complete ban on any new contracts for exporting goods or services if they could be used for:

 - oil exploration or production in waters deeper than 150 metres
 - oil exploration or production in the offshore area north of the Arctic Circle